ufuayk/Genius-Start-Page/README.md

 > **Update:**
 > Damn it!
 Chrome wants 5 bucks from me to release the extension, I didn't know that.
 I guess the Firefox add-on is closer than Chrome, guys...
 And yes, this update article was written about an hour after the previous one. 🙄
+>
+> Why did I say “guys”?
+I'm the only one who knows about this stupid extension.
+I think I'm going mad. 🤯

 # ✨ Genius Start Page